-FIBERGLASS BOOMS - Inspect the fiberglass upper boom and the lower boom for an accumulation of dirt that can impair the insulating value of the fiberglass.
+FIBERGLASS BOOMS - Inspect the fiberglass upper boom and the lower boom insert for an accumulation of dirt that can impair the insulating value of the fiberglass.
 The fiberglass outer surface of the booms should be cleaned daily with a lint free cloth.
-If the fiberglass sections require a more thorough cleaning, Refer to Service Procedures Section, "Care of Fiberglass Booms", of the Service and Installation Manual.
+If the fiberglass sections require a more thorough cleaning, refer to Service Procedure Section, "Care of Fiberglass Booms" of the Service Manual.
 Check for any structural damage in the fiberglass, such as cracks or gouges.
 If these conditions exist, they must be repaired by qualified personnel.